davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-15-kona-diaries-2015-day-21-dig-me-magic-lava.md

 ![20151014-0082583](/images/2015/20151014-0082583.jpg)

 There was quite a shore break and so many people trying to body surf and boogie board on the same waves.
 I really don't know how so many people don't get hurt!
-This photo below has someone stood on their boogie board whilst at least fourothers between him and myself are on the same wave!
+This photo below has someone stood on their boogie board whilst at least four others between him and myself are on the same wave!

  ![20151014-0092610](/images/2015/20151014-0092610.jpg)